MaDHouSe79/mh-parking/README.md

 - 👉 Typ "/park-removevip [id]" if you want to remove a vip.
 (Admin Only)
 - 👉 If you want to use the F5 button, you must add it to your /binds and add on F5 the word "park"

+## 👉 NOTE DONT FORGET  TO ADD YOUR SELF AS VIP

 ## 💯 What i recommend for using this mod
 - 👉 I recommend to use this mod only for vip players or for players who are most online on you server.
 - 👉 Try not to spawn too many vehicles in world space, this can cause issues and hiccups.